 While your RV is sitting idly during the off-season, it is not uncommon for mice and other rodents to find their way in.
-Some RVers leave moth balls and mousetraps around their rig before putting it in storage, however we’ve also found great success by plugging up holes and crevices with steel wool.
+Some RVers leave mothballs and mousetraps around their rig before putting it in storage, but we’ve also found great success by plugging up holes and crevices with steel wool.

 8. Bug screens